Frequently Asked Questions

 Our role is to "prepare the environment" for a child to be inspired to learn.
 We are here to sustain their curiosity, ignite the love of learning and leverage their intrinsic motivation.
 "Following the child" does not imply a lack of order, schedule, or lesson plans.
 By exposing a child to different themes and studies, we widen their horizon and discover their aptitudes, natural inclinations, and interests.
 Diversified exposure is particularly beneficial for the younger ones (birth to 6 years), when children's brain is like a sponge, absorbing everything effortlessly and with great enthusiasm.

-How do thematic unit studies work?
+What are thematic unit studies & how do they work?

-The beauty of thematic unit studies is that we can create a prepared environment for the child to embrace hands-on learning in a new and exciting way.
+So, the beauty of thematic unit studies is that we can create a prepared environment for the child to embrace hands-on learning in a new and exciting way.
 Studies have shown that information presented in a novel way that ignites emotions is 50% more likely to be retained.
 And the best part is that unit studies can be simplified for younger children or expanded for older ones.
 So, you have ample flexibility within a themed study to spark questions and discussions or delve deeper into a topic of interest, should they desire so.

 What is the difference between Themed Courses and Montessori Courses?